KANGYUlab/sas-pipeline/README.md

 ##### Non-spanning Reads Detection

-- **Purpose:** Identify 2kb windows where no ONT read fully spans the window, indicating possible assembly gaps or misjoins.
+- For each 2kb step window, check whether any ONT read fully spans a 30kb window starting at that position (the last window always covers the chromosome end, with length 28-30kb).
+If no spanning read is found, the region is considered non-spanning.

-- **Method:** For each 2kb window, check if any ONT read covers the entire window (default: 30kb window, 2kb step; last window always covers chromosome end, length 28-30kb)。
+- **Terminal correction:** After merging, if a region starts at the chromosome beginning, the last 28kb is removed; if a region ends at the chromosome end, the first 28kb is removed.
+This ensures only valid internal non-spanning regions are reported and avoids false positives at chromosome boundaries.

-- **BED file:** All merged non-spanning regions are output as `se.non_spanning.bed` (0-based, BED format).
+- **BED file:** All merged and terminal-corrected non-spanning regions are output as `se.non_spanning_regions.merged.bed` (0-based, BED format).

-- **Output:** Windows without spanning reads are tagged as `non_spanning` in the anomaly files and summarized in the `non-spanning` column of `se.anomaly_summary.tsv`.
+- **Output:** Windows overlapping these merged regions are tagged as `non_spanning` in the anomaly files and summarized in the `non-spanning` column of `se.anomaly_summary.tsv`.
 ### Quality Value Calculation

 The final assembly quality is quantified using the Phred-scaled Quality Value: